Photo by Kelly Sikkema via Unsplash

 Ensure that a simple model, even if its performance is poor, gets put in front of internal stakeholders as soon as possible.
 This allows rapid feedback from your users, who might tell you that a type of data that you expect them to provide is not available until after a sale is made, or that there are legal or ethical implications with some of the data you are trying to use.
 In some cases, data science teams make extremely quick "junk" models to present to internal stakeholders, just to check if their understanding of the problem is correct.

-Iterate on your model
+Iterate on your data science model

 Keep iterating on your model, as long as you continue to see improvements in your metrics.
 Continue to share results with stakeholders.